siesta-project/siesta-vm/README.md

-A simple virtual machine to test the Siesta ansible role.
+A simple virtual machine to test the Siesta ansible role and other bits.
+Useful for the school.

 You need to install virtualbox, vagrant and ansible.